Monday, June 8, 2020

 Are you ready to set off on an epic journey of suffering and terribleness?!
 You may have a bad feeling about this but trust me, 'cause you'll thank me later!

-The episodes below are largely organized according to release date, but I've add a few to season one which are chronologically set at that point, and which work well watched earlier than their release date order.
+The episodes below are largely organized according to release date, but a few I've reordered according to the chronological in-story timeline, but only when they work well watched earlier than their release date order.

 I've also just cut out all the episodes you definitely want to skip to save time.
 The real goal here is to fast track you from season 1, through the two essential arcs in season 2, and then on to when the show gets really good in season 3.
 If you're already a die hard Star Wars fan, then you might enjoy the "maybe" episodes, too.